postcss/autoprefixer/CONTRIBUTING.md

     })
   )
   ```
-* Add a hack to the `libs/hacks` folder using the name of the CSS feature as the filename.
+* In order to add support for a new feature we need to add a hack to the `libs/hacks` folder using the name of the CSS feature as the filename.
+Tip: 'hack' is the actual support for the new feature.

 * Create a class that extends `Value`.
 In his new class change the prefix for `IE` to `-webkit-`.
 [See complete example](https://github.com/postcss/Autoprefixer/blob/73c7b6ab090a9a9a03869b3099096af00be7eb7d/lib/hacks/background-clip.js)